Blendify/blender-manual/blender_docs/manual/rigging/armatures/bones/introduction.rst

 It can only be controlled by some extent using bone properties, as explained in the :ref:`editing pages <armature-bone-rigid>`.

-In Fig. An armature of B-Bones in Edit Mode we connected 3 bones, each one made of 5 segments.
+In Fig. An armature of B-Bones in Edit Mode we connected three bones, each one made of five segments.
 These are *B-bones* but as you see, in *Edit Mode* they are shown as rigid elements.
 Look at Fig. The same armature in Object Mode: now, in *Object Mode*, we can see how the bones' segments smoothly "blend" into each other, even for roll.